 Neisseria gonorrhoeae (NG) is the second most commonly reported notifiable disease in the United States, with an estimated 820,000 cases annually.
-The current recommended regimen of IM ceftriaxone and oral azithromycin requires a second clinic visit and hence increases time to treat and limits the option for expedited partner treatment (EPT) and patient delivered partner therapy (PDPT), due to the logistics of injection.
-Additionally, super gonorrhea infections resistant to this last line of defense are beginning to emerge.
-For these reasons the World Health Organization has emphasized a pressing need for new drugs, as well as to seize the opportunities we have with existing drugs.
+The current recommended treatment, IM ceftriaxone and oral azithromycin, requires a second clinic visit, due to the logistics of injection.
+This will limit the option for expedited partner treatment (EPT) and patient delivered partner therapy (PDPT) and risks a delay in time to treatment compared to oral therapy.
+Super gonorrhea infections resistant to these treatments are beginning to emerge.
+As such, the World Health Organization is emphasizing the pressing need for new drugs, as well as maximizing the opportunities we have with existing drugs.

 Roughly 70% of NG infections today are treatable with a single oral dose of ciprofloxacin.

 Target-NG is a molecular test that determines ciprofloxacin susceptibility rapidly, rather than waiting for a culture result.
 Target-NG is offered as a reflex to Neisseria gonorrhoeae and Chlamydia trachomatis testing in Shield’s CLIA certified laboratory in San Jose, CA.Rates of ciprofloxacin resistance vary by state

 |Easy partner follow-up (EPT & PDPT available)||

 |Limited ability for partner follow-up|